Tag Archives: morocco overland

 Description

-Now that the once classic MH4 from Nekob to Tinerhir (or Dades) is fully sealed, the southern sections of MH14 and MH15 still offer challenging off road crossings of the western Saghro mountains.
-A little too challenging for some on MH14.
+Now that the once classic MH4 from Nekob to Tinerhir (or Dades) is fully sealed, the southern sections of MH14 and MH15 still offer challenging off road crossings of the western Saghro mountains, with more routes to the east.

-This ‘new’ route offers an easy way to access the range, initially following a well-maintained haul route west into the hills and down the other side on a regular but still good mountain track.
+This route offers an easy way to access the range, initially following a well-maintained haul route west into the hills and down the other side on an easily followed mountain track.

 The whole of the Saghro massif is especially rich in high-value minerals and cross-crossed with dead-end prospecting tracks.

-Away from either end, the only ‘village’ of substance is Tagmout (KM43), a few smallholdings strung out in the basin and overshadowed by the gold/copper excavation just to the north.
-This mine must be why the eastbound part of the track got carved out of the hills; it’s not like there are a string of others lonesome hamlets up here needing a link to the outside world.
-West of Tagmout – geologically quite different in character – a few Berber shepherds live out in the wilds.
+Away from either end, the only ‘village’ is Tagmout (KM43), a few smallholdings and a mosque strung out in the basin and overshadowed by the gold/copper excavation just to the north.
+This mine must be why the eastbound part of the track got carved out of the hills; it’s not like there are a string of others lonesome hamlets up here needing a link to the outside world..

 Mapping